CommandersAct/vue-tag-commander/README.md

 ## Features

- - automatic page tracking
+ - Automatic page tracking
- - event catching
+ - Event catching
- - multiple containers
+ - Multiple containers

 ## Installation and Quick Start
 The quick start is designed to give you a simple, working example for the most common usage scenario.
 There are numerous other ways to configure and use this library as explained in the documentation.